Best Tropical Flowers for Your Patio

-Tropical plants, available in a wide range of colors, shapes, and sizes, are perfect for adding drama to the deck, patio, or balcony.
+Tropical plants, available in a wide range of colors, shapes, and sizes, are ideal for adding drama to the deck, patio, or balcony.
+Tropical plants make it easy to create an eye-catching combination in a large container.
 You can leave them outdoors and treat them like annuals, or if you have lots of light in your home, keep them over winter as houseplants to be used outdoors again next spring.

 Flowering maple (Abutilon selections), named because of their leaf shape, are native to tropical regions of the world.
 Their bell-shape flowers, in yellow, orange, pink, or red, open wide and dangle slightly from slim stems.
 Some types have variegated foliage.
 Abutilons, nicknamed parlor maples, are easy to grow and bloom all spring and summer.
 Grow them in medium to bright light; for best flowering grow them in bright light at least 4 hours a day.
 Keep the soil extremely moist but avoid letting the plant stand in water.
 Size varies; some can grow into trees 15 feet tall and wide.

 Begonias (Begonia selections) are stalwarts among annuals because they are so easy to grow.
 For a tropical display, look for the large angelwing varieties (Begonia coccinea), named for their elongated leaves that resemble wings.
 Many come with variegated leaves.
 Clusters of white, red, or pink flowers dangle from each stem.
 Begonias grow best in bright but indirect light; too much light can burn the leaves.
 Keep the soil evenly moist and avoid overwatering.